-Generally, an LVN to RN Bridge program will take two to three years.
-Studies have shown that part time students working 24 hours or more will have a harder time completing the LVN to RN Bridge program, so many schools will advise to restrict your working hours during the program.
+Generally, an LVN to RN Bridge program will typically take one year if you opt for an ADN, and two to three years if you opt for a BSN.
+Studies have shown that part time students working 24 hours or more will have a harder time completing an LVN to RN Bridge program, so many schools will advise to restrict your working hours during the program.

 Coursework for an LVN to RN Bridge program can vary by school, but generally includes some of the following courses, depending on what coursework you completed in your LVN Program.
 This does not include basic college coursework.

 - Nursing Management

 - Ethical and Legal Nursing Issues